 - However, our community also includes students who may have experienced being under-resourced in a variety of ways, including previous educational opportunities, exposure to social and cultural diversity, and a lack of connection with a parent or guardian.

-Naturally, first-generation low-income (“FGLI” for short, also shortened to “FLI”) students are those that identify with both conditions.
+Naturally, first-generation, low-income (FGLI) students are those that identify with both conditions.

 - While it is often difficult to compromise on a specific definition for “first-generation” and “low-income” from context to context, it is helpful to focus on how these identities allow for inherent challenges in the college-going experience of FGLI students—namely, the lack of a personal social connection with the college they attend prior to matriculation, and the lack of financial resources that make educational resources less accessible.